 Though the occurrence of such an event is less than 1%, it is the leading cause of death for unborn or newborn babies.
 High rates of fetal growth restriction, as well as premature births, are associated with placental abruption, understandably so.

-Here are some of the symptoms that can indicate an abruption of the placenta during pregnancy.
-However, only an ultrasound can confirm it.
+Here are some symptoms that may indicate a placental abruption during pregnancy.
+However, only an ultrasound can confirm the diagnosis.

 - Bleeding vaginally